-Summarily, we have shown that a viable algorithm with $O(N \log N)$ complexity exists, and that this algorithm is both simple, stable, and elegant.
+Nevertheless, we have shown that a viable algorithm with $O(N \log N)$ complexity exists, and that this algorithm is both simple, stable, and elegant.
 The presented algorithm is already being used in a production renderer, and since its introduction there has impressed through its robustness, in particular for numerically challenging cases for which several of its preceding, ad-hoc implementations had failed.
 The algorithm has been used extensively in many different scenes, including as large scenes as the 350 million triangle Boeing data set, for which an $O(N^2)$ approach is infeasible.

-A specially optimized implementation of the presented algorithm - and which, amongst others, ignores perfect splits and only operates on the AABBs - is now also being used in a two-level approach to dynamic scenes [27] in the OpenRT system [26].
+A specially optimized implementation of the presented algorithm - and which, amongst others, ignores perfect splits and only operates on the AABBs - is now also being used in a two-level approach to dynamic scenes in the spirit of [WBS03].
 Though not originally designed for real-time rebuilds, at least for several hundred to a few thousand objects the $O(N \log N)$ SAH algorithm allows interactive rebuilds, while at the same time enabling superior ray tracing performance than its (non-SAH based) predecessor.
+In particular in light of the rising model complexity seen today, together with the more wide-spread use of kd-tree based ray tracers, we believe the proposed algorithm to be an interesting contribution towards making ray tracing more efficient, and more practical.